mooch443/trex/docs/parameters_trex.rst

 	**default value:** false

 	Draw blobs separately.
 If false, blobs will be drawn on a single full-screen texture and displayed.
-The second option may be better on some computers (not supported if ``gui_blur_enabled`` is set to true).
+The second option may be better on some computers (not supported if ``gui_macos_blur`` is set to true).

-	.. seealso:: :func:`gui_blur_enabled`
+	.. seealso:: :func:`gui_macos_blur`

 .. function:: gui_draw_only_filtered_out(bool)